-- · Students taking four or more classes shall only be charged for four classes. · Students not enrolled in an eligible program - who elect to take courses without earning college credit are charged sixty percent (60%) of the total cost of the course, plus the cost of books and other fees effective October 1, 2007.
-This non-credit option is NOT available for courses beginning with a "N", "NM", "PT", and "W".
+· Students not enrolled in an eligible program who elect to take courses without earning college credit are charged sixty percent (60%) of the total cost of the course, plus the cost of books and other fees effective October 1, 2007.
+This non-credit option is NOT available for courses beginning with a "CC" "MA" "ML" "N" "NM" "PN" "PT" "ST" and "W".
 Students who elect to complete courses on a non-credit basis are not guaranteed full technology access; however, every effort will be made to provide technology resources.
 Transcripts denote a "ZP" upon completion of the course.
-Students may choose to convert the "ZP" to a letter grade and earn credit for an additional cost of forty percent (40%) of the total cost of the course. - · Books and classroom resources are included in tuition as determined and distributed by the College.
+Students may choose to convert the "ZP" to a letter grade and earn credit for an additional cost of forty percent (40%) of the total cost of the course.
+Books and classroom resources are included in tuition as determined and distributed by the College.

-The State of Wisconsin Cancellation, Termination, Refund Policy
+The State of Minnesota Cancellation.
+Termination, Refund Policy